moorelabvanderbilt/moorelabwiki/controlled-substances.md

 Currently, we do not use any other controlled substances, but if we start using another one, the procedures listed on this page will most likely apply to that substance as well.

 # Procurement
+Just make a regular requisition in eProcurement for a purchase from Patterson Veterinary Supply, for [KetaVed 100 mg/mL, 10 mL](https://www.pattersonvet.com/ProductItem/078908598).

+In the **Comment for Supplier** field, put in Dr. Daniel Moore, account number [number].
 # Storage

 # Usage